 As before, you can set Vm, VI and VE, and for this module, VE must be greater than 0.

-Note that for this module, the total variance (Vp) is not restrained to 1 anymore.
+Note that from now on, the total variance (Vp) is not restrained to 1 anymore and the proportion of each variance component is shown next to the input element.

+Also, the number of individuals will be set to 100 all along this module.

 <Input Vm, VI >

-The environment for this simulation is, for convenience, set as being linear over time, affecting all individuals similarly (i.e., it is “shared”), having an intercept effect on phenotype of 0, and a slope that you can input (we recommend at first that the slope be >> 0).

 <Input environmental effect variance, VE>

+The environment for this simulation is, for convenience, set as being linear over time, affecting all individuals similarly (i.e., it is “shared”).
+The environment is also expressed in unit variance (i.e., Var(x)=1) and mean-centered (i.e., E(x)=0).

 You also must enter parameters for variance in the sampling timing within and among individuals.
 For this simulation, the total number of expressions of the phenotype from which you can sample is fixed at 100.
 While you can vary the number of individual samples taken, for this module to effectively illustrate the issues with sampling, the number of samples must be much less than 100.
 The key parameter to be entered by you will be the among-individual variance in timing of those records.
 To illustrate, below are examples of sampling records for a small number of individuals when the among-individual variance in sampling timing is 0, and when it is 0.9.